needle-tools/needle-engine-samples/package/Runtime/SpatialTrigger/README.md

 - Create a new game object and add the `SpatialTrigger` component.
 - Choose a layer that the trigger will react to.

-Currently, the size can be driven only with a mesh on the spatial trigger.
-Otherwise, it is 1,1,1 box.
+Currently, the size can be driven with a mesh on the spatial trigger.
+Otherwise, it is a 1,1,1 box, but you can scale the object to fit your preferred dimensions.
-Mind a limitation that the spatial trigger doesn't support rotation.
+While also mind a limitation that the spatial trigger doesn't support rotation and has to be world aligned.

 ### Create a receiver